digital-land/digital-land/content/guidance/developer-contributions/create-your-csv-files.md

 {{% /col-guidance %}}

 {{% col-guidance name="units" %}}
-If the developer has agreed a non-financial contribution you should quantify that here (eg enter 100 if that many affordable housing units have been promised, 2 for 2 public playgrounds etc).
+If the developer has agreed a non-financial contribution you should quantify that here (for example enter 100 if that many affordable housing units have been promised, enter 2 for 2 public playgrounds etc).

 {{% inset-text %}}
 Read our [data principles](https://digital-land.github.io/guidance/data-principles/) for more information on dates.